-Not many people know that Monty is also called Alex, but to save confusion all round he took a new name (inspired by Monty Don from BBC Gardeners’ World, of course).
-Monty read Music Composition at Edinburgh University, before moving to Manchester where he met Alex and fell into Antique Jewellery.
+Not many people know that Monty is also called Alex, but to save confusion all round he took a new name (inspired by Monty Don from BBC Gardeners’ World, naturally).
+Monty studied Music Composition at Edinburgh University, before moving to Manchester where he met Alex and fell into Antique Jewellery.

-Now responsible for making the jewels look pretty online, and general running of the office, he can usually be found photographing antique diamonds – preferably listening to 2Pac.
-In his spare time Monty enjoys wildlife photography and free improvisation, regularly performing spaced-out future music to small audiences around the UK.
+Now responsible for presenting the jewellery online, researching the histories, and the general running of the office.
+In his spare time Monty enjoys astrophotography and free improvisation, occasionally performing spaced-out future-music to small audiences around the UK.

 Butter Lane Antiques was founded by Alex Alfieri, a thirty-year-old dealer assisted by his right hand man, Monty.

 Alfieri has been surrounded by the antique trade his whole life with his father being a well known dealer in the trade but the pair decided to take a fresh, new approach to the industry, With this in mind, the duo flipped the trade on its head, breathing new life into the antique jewellery world having found success with their defiant, unorthodox approach to the industry, championing social media as their ultimate tool for success.